astronomer/docs/astro/authorize-workspaces-to-a-cluster.md

 <EnterpriseBadge/>

-To provide greater control over your cloud resources, you can set a rule so that only specific Workspaces can use a dedicated cluster.
+To provide greater control over your cloud resources, you can set a rule so that only specific Workspaces can use a specific cluster.
 For example, you can configure a cluster so that only production-level Workspaces can create Deployments in the cluster.

 Use this document to learn restrict a cluster so that only authorized Workspaces can use it.